Since its founding in 1992 no fewer than 113 of the 207 foreign FIFA-affiliated nations have been represented in the Premier League.

 Club(s): Chelsea, Aston Villa

 It’s taken Bertrand Traoré a while but he can finally call himself a Premier League footballer.
-Having joined Chelsea’s youth set-up he’d make 10 league appearances for the Stamford Bridge giants between 2014 and 2017, during which time the Burkina Faso international enjoyed loan spells in the Netherlands with Vitesse and then Ajax; it was at the latter where he got the opportunity to play in a Europa League final.
-A permanent move to Lyon followed but the lure of English football proved tantalising as ever when he signed for Aston Villa in the summer of 2020, and since joining the Birmingham-based club, he’s found the net seven times across 37 Premier League matches.
+Having joined Chelsea’s youth set-up, he’d make 10 league appearances for the London club between 2014 and 2017, during which time the Burkina Faso international enjoyed loan spells in the Netherlands with Vitesse and then Ajax; it was at the latter where he got the opportunity to play in a Europa League final.
+A permanent move to Lyon followed but the lure of English football proved tantalising as ever when he signed for Aston Villa in the summer of 2020, and since joining the Birmingham-based club, he’s found the net seven times across 42 Premier League matches.

 Nation: Central African Republic

 There are very few clubs where it’s better to start a professional career than Monaco and Frédéric Nimani needed to put that education to some use, considering the intense competition for places up front.
 When he did shine, the Marseille-born forward reportedly grabbed the attention of Arsenal and Real Madrid but they never moved for him, and instead Nimani would go out on loan five times while still representing the Ligue 1 outfit.
 Among those clubs he temporarily joined was Burnley in 2010, though he ultimately made two league appearances.
-After leaving the principality, the four-time Central African Republic international would embark on a journeyman career that saw him place in Greece, Norway and Switzerland before settling in Andorra.
+After leaving the principality, the four-time Central African Republic international would embark on a journeyman career that saw him play in Greece, Norway, Andorra, France and Switzerland where he remains.

 Club(s): Norwich City

 After several years playing in Germany, most notably with Werder Bremen and VfL Wolfsburg’s respective second teams, Onel Hernández moved to England, linking up with Daniel Farke at Championship outfit Norwich and subsequently helping them achieve promotion.
-By coming off the bench on the road at Liverpool in August 2019 he would become the first Cuban to play Premier League football.
+By coming off the bench on the road at Liverpool in August 2019 he became the first Cuban to play Premier League football.
 He would end the 2019/20 season having featured in 26 games.
-Hernández is still contracted with the Canaries, though he recently joined second division side Middlesbrough on loan.
+Hernández is still contracted with the Canaries, though he recently joined Championship side Birmingham City on loan.

 Nation: Faroe Islands